England | Scotland | Wales | Northern Ireland | Ireland

 This gives the doctors time to assess the results that they have received during the morning.

-Reception may give you the result or ask you to make an appointment with the doctor.
+Reception may give you the result as written by the doctor or ask you to make an appointment with the doctor.

 It is practice policy to give results to the patient personally or, if in the case of a child, to the parents only.

 If you require travel immunisations you should collect a travel form from the surgery and make an appointment to see one of our nurses.

 If you require Yellow Fever you will need to make a separate appointment with Redwood Practice for which there will be a cost.

 Influenza and pneumonia vaccinations are recommended to everyone over 65 years of age.
 They are also recommended for patients under 65 with heart, lung or kidney disease, asthma, diabetes, BMI 40+, or any other 'at risk' group.